Globski/quiz-topic/quiz-design/html-css/multiple_choice_questions.md

 # **Question:** What are some key considerations when putting a website on the web?

 > * **Answer:** Key considerations include search engine optimization (SEO) and using analytics software to track who visits your site and what they are looking at.

+---

+# **Question:** How do people access the web?

+> * **Answer:** People access websites using web browsers like Firefox, Internet Explorer, Safari, Chrome, and Opera.
+They might type a web address, follow a link, or use a bookmark.

+---

+# **Question:** What should you consider when designing website for different browsers?

+> * **Answer:** It's important to consider that software manufacturers release new browser versions regularly, but many users may not have the latest versions.
+Therefore, you can't rely on all visitors having access to the newest features in every browser.

+---